 For more information about Doug Kendall’s legacy and CAC, please see www.theusconstitution.org.
 To learn more about the Fellowship, watch how CAC supports the next generation of constitutional progressives.

 The Douglas T. Kendall Fellowship is a one-year fellowship designed for recent law school graduates to begin their careers in legal advocacy with a grounding in the progressive promise of the Constitution’s text, history, and values.
 The Fellow will join CAC’s litigation team and participate in all aspects of the team’s work.
 CAC’s litigation team does significant amicus work in the Supreme Court and lower federal courts, as well as some direct litigation work.

 The Fellow will be exposed to CAC’s methodological approach of progressive originalism, as well as to the range of substantive areas in which we work.
 The Fellow will provide substantive assistance with the research and writing of briefs and be lead drafter on at least one brief during the year.
 CAC will also provide the Fellow with opportunities to work with our think tank and communications teams to see the full range of our work and the various ways in which litigation, policy, and communications can complement each other in progressive advocacy.

 CAC will collect applications starting July 2022 for the Fellowship beginning in September 2023.

 Ideal candidates will have the following qualifications:

-- a recently completed law degree with an excellent academic record,
+- a recently completed or soon to be completed law degree with an excellent academic record,

 - strong English reading and writing skills,